team-automatique/autoapi-js/README.md

 );
 ```

-The above returns an object with three attributes, "index", the text of an index.ts script,
-"packageJSON", a package.json file, and "tsConfig", a valid typescript config.
+### Notes

-Note there are some changes in the source file that must be made to correctly work
+There are some changes in the source file that must be made to correctly work

 1. URL Paths are case-insensitive, unlike JavaScript/TypeScript identifiers.
 If you attempt to export 2 functions with the same name, differing by casing (eg foo() and FOO()), undefined behaviour will occur

+### Contributing

+`autoapi-js` is an open-source project by Automatique.
+If you encounter bugs, find problems or just want to contribute features,
+feel free to either open an issue or fork and make a pull request